paced/legal-comedy/README.md

 example of free speech, something that Twitter claims to support.

 This extension has no affiliation with Twitter, Inc. or any of its subsidiaries.

+This was a speedrun hackathon project of sorts, and support as Twitter changes is not guaranteed.
+Feel free to report bugs if you see them, though.